 Gartner recommends data and analytics leaders “develop a deployment strategy for data preparation to enhance user understanding of data, reduce data preparation efforts and increase agility”, adding that organizations should evaluate prospective providers “based on capabilities, integration points, pricing and roadmaps.”

-Adoption of dedicated data preparation tools is being driven, largely, by the proliferation and demand for data analysis in enterprise settings.
-But it’s not just the need for advanced analytical processing, but the expanding and increasingly disparate nature of enterprise data sources.
+Adoption of dedicated data preparation tools is being driven largely by the proliferation and demand for data analysis in enterprise settings.
+It’s not just the need for advanced analytical processing, but the expanding and increasingly disparate nature of enterprise data sources.
 This has caused a great degree of friction between line-of-business users and centralized IT, and since data preparation can be such a painstaking process, analyzing the right data can be a struggle.

 Due to these facts, we cite a Gartner statistic where organizations report spending 60 percent of their time in data preparation.
 Gartner adds that in a recent Research Circle Study: “respondents indicated that they are most likely to automate data integration (60%) and data preparation (54%) in the next 12 to 24 months.”